-5. Economic Support: Continue to rebuild the economy through continued and expanded federal investments in child care, health care, job training programs, education, digital access, and climate change resiliency.
+5. Economic Support: Continue to rebuild the economy through continued and expanded federal investments in child care, health care, job training programs, education, digital access, climate change resiliency, and economic development.

 Section 2.
 POSITIONS.
 That the City adopts the following positions on matters that may come before the 118th United States Congress in 2023: